 Bryan Hill, Chair

+Bryan is a community planner, and has lived in Knoxville for three years.
+He has worked with communities across the U.S. to develop strategies to develop their economies and protect their natural resources.
 In addition to his role as a planner, Bryan has given hundreds of hours to public service projects.
 Since moving to Knoxville, he has been deeply involved with Bike Walk Knoxville’s Advisory Committee, the Broadway Corridor Task Force, the UpTown North committee and local neighborhood associations.